-Perhaps, it is because we have forgotten who we are and how we are designed to live, that we are so attracted to formulas that promise results and we easily buy into a thankfulness formula that tells us, “If we are thankful (enough), then gratitude will transform us from the inside-out.”
+For the last few years, I have been asking my friends and family to consider if thankfulness has become another variable in the consumer formula to make us feel better about being consumers and our transactional consumer lifestyle?
+Have the promptings from the world to be thankful become so rampant because we have forgotten who we are and how we are designed to live and love, and this is why we are attracted to formulas that promise results.
+Likewise, why we easily buy into a thankfulness formula that guarantees “If we are thankful (enough), then gratitude will transform us from the inside-out.”

-As a result, we take our gratitude formula and we use it like a formula and we force ourselves to be thankful, even when we are not.
-We grind out thankfulness and if telling ourselves and others to “be thankful” doesn’t work, then we resort to the usual “motivators” of fear, guilt and shame.
+As a result of us living for results, do we take our gratitude formula and we use it like a formula and we force ourselves to be thankful, even when we are not.
+Do we tell ourselves and others to just do it and we grind out thankfulness?
+And if, I mean when telling ourselves and others to “be thankful” doesn’t work, then do we resort to the usual “motivators” of fear, guilt and shame.
 Who hasn’t been a victim of “If you are not thankful, then there’s a chance you could lose it” or “If God took away everything you didn’t say thanks for today, then what would you have tomorrow?”
 Don’t forget the classic, “How can you not be thankful, when people are starving all over the world?”

 Have you ever really thought about thankfulness?
-Have we turned thankfulness into something that we use to get more?
-Is it just an act?
-Is it something we should reward or praise someone for?
+Have you asked if we have turned thankfulness into something that we use to get more?
+Is being thankful just an act and is it something we should reward or praise someone for?
 Is thankfulness simply a means to an end?

 As a nice southern girl, I was raised to be thankful.
-Yes ma’am, no sir, thank you, no thank you, thank you notes, prayers and regular old southern politeness were more usually than enough to prove thankfulness when you were being judged on thankfulness.
-Forty-some years later, I can honestly admit I was kind of good at “doing thankful” but I wasn’t thankful.
-Honestly, I didn’t really know there was a difference, until I experienced what real love looked like, tasted like, sounded like, smelled like and felt liked.
+Yes ma’am, no sir, thank you, no thank you, thank you notes, prayers and regular old southern politeness were more usually than enough to prove thankfulness when you were told to be thankful and how to be thankful.
+But forty-some years later, I can honestly confess that I was kind of good at “doing thankful” but I wasn’t thankful.
+Honestly I didn’t really know there was a difference until I experienced what real love looked like, tasted like, sounded like, smelled like and felt liked.
 You might know the kind of love that I am talking about.
 It is the kind of love that moves in, sleeps on your couch, knits you a sweater, makes you meals, pursues you relentlessly and kisses you nonstop when you are covered with guilt, pain, shame and fear.

-It was this love that set me free from doing many things, including trying to prove that I was thankful and just be loved for who I was.
-See, inside-out transformation happens when love invites you to be known and accepted, and live as you are designed without fear of being rejected.
+Consequently, it was this love that set me free from doing many things, including trying to prove that I was thankful.
+Instead this Love invited me to rest and to just be loved for who I am and not who I would be or what I could do.
+See…inside-out transformation happens when love invites you to be known and accepted, and live as you are designed without fear of being rejected.
 When I experienced this kind of love, I discovered a thankfulness that overflowed from the depths of my soul.

-See, thankfulness and gratitude isn’t something you do or you can be if you don’t know how very much you are loved.
-In fact, thankfulness becomes an overflow of who you are, when you know the truth that you are completely acceptable and fully known, and you are loved for exactly who you are and not what do or don’t do.
+See, thankfulness and gratitude aren’t things you do or you can be if you don’t know how very much you are loved.
+In fact, thankfulness becomes an overflow of who you are when you know the truth that you are completely acceptable and fully known, and you are loved for exactly who you are and not what do or don’t do,, including being thankful.

-Today, I invite you to Give-Up the gratitude formula.
-Instead, I hope you find love.
-Love that’s there for you to both receive and give.
-Love that must be discovered in you first, before you can give it away.
-Let’s start our gratitude journey by not trying to conjure up thankfulness and force thankfulness down people’s throats, but by just trying to be honest about all the ways we do and we don’t, we have and we have not loved ourselves and others well.
-It is only truth that can set us free to love and be loved for who we are and not for what we do or don’t do.
+I don’t know about you but I think today is a perfect day to Give-Up the gratitude formula.
+Instead of focusing or forcing thankfulness, I hope you creat the space to receive and give love.
+This love must be discovered in you first before you can give it away.
+Perhaps, we start our gratitude journey by not trying to conjure up thankfulness and force thankfulness down people’s throats, but by just trying to be honest about all the ways we do and we don’t, we have and we have not loved ourselves and others well.
+It is only truth that can set us free to receive and give the love who we can truly and naturally be thankful for.